 Minimum edit distance

 In the video exercise, you saw how minimum edit distance is used to identify how similar two strings are.
-As a reminder, minimum edit distance is the needed to reach from String A to String B, with the operations available being:
+As a reminder, minimum edit distance is the minimum number of steps needed to reach from String A to String B, with the operations available being:

 Insertion of a new character.